17 December 2018

 ISPs are designed to enable multinational and international companies to set up tax efficient savings plans in Jersey for non-resident employees.

 It is anticipated that ISPs may be of particular utility in areas such as the Gulf region, which has many jurisdictions which require employers to make payments to employees when their employment ends (or on the occurrence of a major “trigger” event which might include redundancy, ill health related retirement/resignation or other major life events such as divorce).

 Should you wish to discuss how an ISP might be of use (or how it may be structured), please contact Siobhan Riley.

 The States of Jersey is consulting with interested parties on the proposed regulation of pension business.
 The consultation opened on 19 November 2018 and closes on 31 January 2019.

 The proposal is to introduce regulation in order to uphold standards of consumer protection and ensure that Jersey maintains its world-class reputation as a well-regulated and reputable jurisdiction.

-A copy of the consultation paper, including the specific questions on which responses are being invited, is available here.
+Follow this link for a copy of the States of Jersey consultation paper on the proposed regulation of pension business, including the specific questions on which responses are being invited.

 This note gives an overview of the key issues outlined in the consultation paper.
 We will be discussing these issues in more detail at our breakfast briefing on 23 January 2019.